carlo-theunissen/gifme/README.md

 The Back-end is fully operational in Amazone Web Services.
 It uses the CDS to deliver the static front-end to the end users.
 This frontend is dynamic with API calls to the PHP-backend.
 All API calls are redirected through a load balancer to two servers.
 When a user uploads a video, it's also processed by one of these servers.
 The server submits it to the AWS S3 Bucket.
 Where a lambda server is launched.
-This lambda server starts FFMPEG to convert the video to a gif.
+This lambda server starts FFMPEG to convert the video into a gif.
 Meanwhile, the front-end opens a WebSocket connection to listen when the lambda server is done converting.
-When this happens, the gif is showed to the end user.
+When this happens, the gif is shown to the end user.
 <img width="726" alt="screenshot 2018-09-29 at 16 08 36" src="https://user-images.githubusercontent.com/7584025/46246687-01901a80-c402-11e8-8158-7ccb32eb7263.png">